 As is Catholicism.
 In Portugal, churches are full of people actually praying, not only taking pictures.

-The church was as powerful as the monarchy for centuries, and the confluence os the two powers created one of Portugal’s most beautiful stories: that of a royal princess called Joana, daughter of king Afonso V and heir to the throne, until her brother was born.
-In 1472, against her father wishes, and with vehement protests of the royal court, Joana decided to follow her vocation and retire to a convent to become a Carmelite nun.
+The church was as powerful as the monarchy for centuries, and the confluence of the two powers created one of Portugal’s most beautiful stories: that of a royal princess called Joana, daughter of king Afonso Vand heir to the throne, until her brother was born.
+In 1472, against her father wishes, and with vehement protests of the royal court, Joana decided to follow her vocation, retire to a convent and become a Carmelite nun.

 The princess was said to be very beautiful, ‘tall and straight’, according to tales of the time, with a shapely mouth of full lips, something not common in the royal houses of Europe.
 By the age of 17 she had already refused to marry two princes heirs to their thrones – of France and of England, no less – despite her ambitious brother’s efforts to make her a queen.
 Joana’s religious vocation had been clear since she was a small girl – pious and devoted, she was usually found praying in her room, rather that in the elegant balls of the court.

 The sincerity of her pledges finally won over her father’s wishes, and he agreed to let her follow her heart.
-Joana then chose the humble Convent of Jesus, in Aveiro, a small fishermen’s town that welcomed her with open arms.
-Her presence would soon bring the economic and cultural development Aveiro so needed, and she made it her home for the last 18 years of her life – she died at 38.
+Joana then chose the humble Aveiro, a small fishermen’s town that welcomed her with open arms.
+Her presence in the Convent of Jesus there would soon bring the economic and cultural development Aveiro so needed, and she lived there for the last 18 years of her life – she died at 38.
 Dedicated to charity and to the poor, just just like all the other nuns, many miracles were attributed to her, specially – oddly enough – of infertile women becoming pregnant after contacting her.

 In 1693 the Vatican beatified her as Saint Joana, and she is the patron saint of Aveiro.

-Her Convent of Jesus was closed in 1874, when the last nun died.
-It now contains the Museum of Aveiro, where there is a magnificent 18th-century church considered a masterpiece of Baroque art.
+Her Convent of Jesus was closed in 1874, when the last nun died, it now contains the Museum of Aveiro, in which interior is an 18th-century church considered a masterpiece of Baroque art.
 Its elaborate gilded-wood carvings and ceilings are among Portugal’s finest, and Joana’s multi-colored inlaid-marble sarcophagus, in the lower choir, is something not to be missed.
 Same for the nuns’ former refectory, with walls lined with magnificent camellia-motif tiles, and the 16th-century Renaissance cloisters, one of the most impressive in the country.